Christian Feest: Biography

 Feest was born on July 20, 1945, in Broumov.
 He specializes in the Native Americans of eastern North America and the Northeastern United States and their material culture, ethnological image research and Native American anthropology of art.
 He is widely acknowledged for his pioneering research and publications on the early European-Native American colonial contact period, and on the history of museum collections.

 Feest studied ethnology and linguistics at the University of Vienna in the 1960s.
 He started publishing articles in 1964.
 His 1969 dissertation was titled, "Virginia Algonkian 1570-1703: Ethnohistorie und historische Ethnographic" ("Ethnohistory and Historical Ethnography of the Virginia Algonquian 1570-1703").

 From 1963 to 1993, he worked at the Museum für Völkerkunde (Museum of Ethnology) in Vienna, mainly as curator of the North and Central American collections and director of the photo archive.
 From 1975 he taught anthropology at the University of Vienna and was habilitated in 1980 with a thesis on "Indian alcohol use in North America".
 Feest was professor of the ethnology of indigenous America at the Frobenius Institute at the Johann Wolfgang Goethe University of Frankfurt am Main from 1993 to 2004.
 From 2004 to 2010, he returned to the Museum of Ethnology, Vienna as director.
 In 1972–3, he served as a post-doctoral fellow at the Smithsonian Institution in Washington DC, and, in 1987-8, as a Ford Foundation Fellow at the Newberry Library in Chicago.

+In 2026 Christian Feest featured prominently in an article on science.orf dealing with German language terminology in use to refer to Native Americans as well as with unwanted terminology disputes across countries ('first nations') and/or in specific linguistic traditions.

-He has two prominent brothers, Gerhard Gleich and Johannes Feest.
+Feest has two prominent brothers, Gerhard Gleich and Johannes Feest.
 Christian Feest was the editor of the European Review of Native American Studies.